 There are also a variety of factors that could affect our ability to meet our goal at the ALJ hearing level.
-These include: (1) the magnitude and nature of the cases received, (2) the success of E-Z Trial and Settlement Part in reducing the length, complexity or number of hearings needed, and (3) the number, length, and complexity of hearings held.
+These include: (1) the magnitude and nature of the cases received.
+(2) the success of Simplified Proceedings and Mandatory Settlement in reducing the length, complexity or number of hearings needed, and (3) the number, length, and complexity of hearings held.
+In 2005, the Review Commission revised its Rules of Procedure.
+The changes were effective on August 1, 2005.
+Among the many changes implemented, were the lowering of the threshold for cases eligible for mandatory settlements and the raising of the aggregate penalty for entry of cases into Simplified Proceedings.
+While the agency has revised it rules to change the threshold for case eligibility, the impact of the changes must be monitored to ensure that intended results of more efficient case processing and disposition are achieved.